tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 * [Slides]()

-Everything completed in class up until this point has been to prepare students for portfolio analysis.
-With daily returns calculated, and data from multiple portfolios combined into one dataset, students are able to complete a holistic analysis of the data.
-For this section of the lesson, students will leverage data preparation skills to analyze portfolio performance, calculate risk, and identify risky investments.
+Introduce **standard deviation and risk** to students by communicating that everything completed in class up until this point has been to prepare them for portfolio and risk analysis.

+* With daily returns calculated, and data from multiple portfolios combined into one dataset, students are now able to complete a holistic analysis of stock data.

+* The next step is to use **standard deviation and risk** to analyze portfolio performance, calculate risk, and identify risky investments.

 Open the slideshow and explain the following: